Fort Meade: Museums

 The Fort George G. Meade Museum exhibited the post's historical artifacts, including uniforms, insignia, and equipment.
 The museum also had a small collection of vehicles, including a Renault FT, a MK VIII Liberty Tank, an M3A1 Stuart, an M4A3E8 Sherman, an M41 Walker Bulldog, an M47 Patton, armored personnel carriers such as an M113, M114, M84, a Nike Ajax missile, and a UH-1H helicopter.
 The Fort George G. Meade Community Council noted in July 2018 that the museum would close, with artifacts relocated to the National Museum of the United States Army under construction in Fort Belvoir, Virginia.

 Transportation

 Since 2005, the NSA operates a shuttle service from the Odenton station of MARC to its Visitor Control Center at Fort Meade.
 In 2009, the U.S. Army established a similar shuttle service from the Odenton station to the Army section of Fort Meade; the NSA operates this service, allowing garrison employees, persons with Fort Meade visitor passes, and U.S. Department of Defense IDs to board.

+Education

+Dependent children living on post are zoned to schools operated by the Anne Arundel County Public Schools.
+The school district operates an early childhood center, three elementary schools, two middle schools, and one high school on-post.